aknightsrc/site49/readme.md

-my first site built using angular
+my first site using angular